ess-dmsc/jenkins-shared-library/README.md

 ## Using the library

-See the commented sample Jenkinsfiles provided in the *examples* folder.
+See the commented sample Jenkinsfiles provided in the *examples* folder and the documentation at https://ess-dmsc.github.io/jenkins-shared-library/.

 ### Making the library available in the pipeline script